maffe/anna/src/ai/annai/plugins/annarithmetic/README.txt

 If this does not raise any errors you are most likely good to go.

-You will also need to compile the java source first and create a .jar:
+You can use the compile.sh script provided in the javasource directory to compile the source into a usable .jar file.

- $ javac Plugin.java
- $ mkdir annarithmetic
- $ mv Plugin.class annarithmetic
- $ jar cf annarithmetic.jar annarithmetic
- $ rm -rf annarithmetic

 To test the plugin, run